mozilla/pluotsorbet/README.md

 Make sure you have a [JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) installed

-You need to install the TypeScript compiler, the easiest way is via NPM: `npm install -g casperjs`.
+You need to install the TypeScript compiler, the easiest way is via NPM: `npm install -g typescript`.

 Get the [j2me.js repo](https://github.com/mozilla/j2me.js) if you don't have it already